JoeyBernhardt/Nutrient_analysis/models_plots.md

 ![](models_plots_files/figure-html/unnamed-chunk-19-1.png)

 Here's a function for finding the max residuals.
 This function allows us to figure out which taxon has the highest residual values...an indication of worst fit.
+Again, here we see that the group 'Miscellaneous freshwater fishes' has the highest residuals, i.e. worst fit to the linear model, which does make sense since it's the most 'grab bag' of the groups, being 'miscellaneous' and all.

 ```r
 mean_resid <- function(df) {